Where/when are classes held?

 What is a practicum?

 Traditional student teaching experience after your first 3 semesters of work.
 This leads to initial licensure so you can begin to teach while finishing your master's work.

 Where can I take my pre-reqs/co-reqs?

-Any school that offers the courses.
+Any school that offers the courses and is credentialed.
 Simply provide an official transcript when you're finished.